-Practice session and social dancing
+Practice sessions and social dancing

 If there are more experienced people around then it’s okay to politely ask them about something but don’t forget that they’re also practising their own dancing so make it brief and try to ask them when they’re taking a break and if you still have other questions or don’t fully understand then it’s better to save it for your teacher.
 During social dancing, it’s never okay to correct someone’s mistake unless they ask you about it and even then they’d have to ask you again before you can help them.
 Again if you end up in long conversation while trying to help someone then leave the floor and step aside.